the-guitarman/club_homepage/README.md

 ### Database Setup

-The project comes with sqlite support.
-You are free to use another database linke postgres or mysql.
+The project uses a PostgreSQL database.
+You are free to use another database linke mysql.
 Don't forget to *change the username and password* to a role that has the correct database creation permissions.
 Therefore please see:

 - lib/club_homepage/repo.ex
 - config/(dev|test|prod).exs